epam/mriviewer/README.md

 ### Browser support
 Currently only Chrome, Firefox, Safari browsers are supported.
-Other browsers can be used but with performance slowdown and other rendering artifacts.
+Other browsers can be used but with performance slowdown and other rendering artefacts.
 Mobile browsers are not currently supported, but some of them can be used with performance problems and so on.

 ### Important note concerning project running modes